AD-SDL/wei/README.md

 ### Using Pre-commit

 - To run pre-commit checks before committing, run `pre-commit run --all-files`
+- NONE OF THE FOLLOWING SHOULD BE DONE REGULARLY, AND ALL CHECKS SHOULD BE PASSING BEFORE BRANCHES ARE MERGED
     - To skip linting during commits, use `SKIP=ruff git commit ...`
-  - This should not be done regularly
     - To skip formatting during commits, use `SKIP=ruff-format git commit ...`
-  - This should not be done regularly
     - To skip all pre-commit hooks, use `git commit --no-verify ...`
 - See [pre-commit documentation](https://pre-commit.com) for more

 ### Using pdm